 If there is something that you are unhappy with, let the host know and they will try to accommodate or fix the situation.

-For example if there aren’t enough towels to your liking, they’ll probably bring you extra.
+For example, if there aren’t enough towels for your liking, they’ll probably bring you extra.

 Do: Read The Hosts Reviews